All Episodes

 But here it is right here.

-It's a uh city in Luna County, New Mexico, United States, 60 miles west of Las Cruces, 35 miles north of the Mexican border, so not far whatsoever from the border.
+It's a city of Luna County, New Mexico, United States, 60 miles west of Las Cruces, 35 miles north of the Mexican border.

 The population was 14,750 as of 2020 census.

-No night train tonight, guys.
+No nitrate tonight, guys.

-No night train tonight.
+No nitrate tonight.

-W Martin, have you heard of the cops cam video channel Midwest Safety?
+W Martin, have you heard of the Cops Cam video channel Midwest Safety?

 They're hilarious.